snaphydroponics/user-guide.snaphydroponics.info/_en/grow-box.md

 Fold both sides of the plastic liner allowing the plastic liner to fit and “fall through.”

-{% include figure.html filename="plastic-liner-with-sides-folded" %}
+{% include figure.html figure="plastic-liner-with-sides-folded" %}

 At this point the edge of the plastic liner should be flush along the length of the grow box.
 Tape them in place at the center of the length of the grow box as